CHAPTER 1 The Mad Hatters of Silicon Valley

 This is the assumption of full authority and ownership and determination over one’s own thoughts, observations, decisions, and actions.
 Not in opposition to technology — but as its master.
 It is the utter refusal to surrender one’s ability to observe, think and act independently.

-Cognitive surrender is not inevitable.
+Cognitive surrender is not inevitable, but work must be done to prevent it.
 That is what this book is about.

-Here are some exercises to puch up some of these points for you.
+Here are some exercises to punch up some of these points for you.

 DRILL ONE — Cognitive Sovereignty